Taraxa-project/taraxa-node/documentation/append_to_ledger.md

 # Basics

-Create a send transaction without payload, self as receiver, previous as 0 to signify genesis transaction:
+Create a send transaction with some balance, without payload, self as receiver and previous as 0 to signify genesis transaction:
 ```bash
 ./create_send \
   --key 0000000000000000000000000000000000000000000000000000000000000001 \